-- 74. Surrey has two rail aggregate depots at Woking and Salfords, both of which are safeguarded by the SMP.
+- 75. Surrey has two rail aggregate depots at Woking and Salfords, both of which are safeguarded by the SMCS.
 Between them they present a good geographic spread between the west and east of the county.
-Their rail connections enable the supply of crushed rock from the West Country or crushed rock and marine sand and gravel from wharves on the Thames Estuary. - 75.
+Their rail connections enable the supply of crushed rock from the West Country or crushed rock and marine sand and gravel from wharves on the Thames Estuary. - 76.
 The facility at Woking is the principal rail depot in the county.
-The depot receives rail-borne imports of crushed rock from Torr Quarry in Somerset (approximately 50% of total imports to the Woking depot) and sharp sand and gravel imports from Greenwich and Newhaven wharves (approximately 50% of total imports to the Woking depot). - 76.
+The depot receives rail-borne imports of crushed rock from Torr Quarry in Somerset (approximately 50% of total imports to the Woking depot) and sharp sand and gravel imports from Greenwich and Newhaven wharves (approximately 50% of total imports to the Woking depot). - 77.
 In total, Surrey imports over 1 mt of rail-borne aggregates each year, either directly or via surrounding rail depots.
 Of the total amount of aggregate imported into Surrey from surrounding rail depots, Crawley, Purley and Tolworth each contribute approximately one-third of total imports.
 The proportion imported from Colnbrook is not known but is thought to be low.
-Annex 3 shows the location of rail aggregate depots located in Surrey and just beyond the county boundary. - 77.
+Annex 3 shows the location of rail aggregate depots located in Surrey and just beyond the county boundary. - 78.
 In 2014, planning permission was granted for Salfords rail depot to develop a modern rail aggregate depot facility comprising the retention and relocation of the existing facility within the site.
 The site has been inactive for several years.
-The new facility would be able to import up to 100,000 tpa of aggregates which is well in excess of the tonnages handled during the most recent years in which the facility has been active. - 78.
-The 2007 regional study, Aggregate Wharves and Rail Depots in South East England estimated that rail aggregate depots in the South East had a capacity of
+The new facility would be able to import up to 100,000 tpa of aggregates.

-7.2 mt.
-The 2007 report is the most up to date assessment of aggregate wharves and rail depots in the South East, although capacity is not expected to have changed significantly.
+79. The 2007 regional study, Aggregate Wharves and Rail Depots in South East England estimated that rail aggregate depots in the South East had a capacity of 7.2 mt.
+The 2007 report is the most up to date assessment of aggregate wharves and rail depots in the South East, although capacity is not expected to have changed significantly since.
 Demand for imports of rail-borne aggregate were forecast to increase by 300,000 tonnes from 3.4 mt in 2006 to 3.7 mt in 2016, leaving a spare capacity of 3.5 mt.
 The report concluded that existing capacity was sufficient to handle the forecast growth in aggregate demand in 2016.
 The report also identified ten potential new sites, none of which were situated proximate to Surrey.